IchimakiKasura/kasu.nhentaiapi.js/README.md

 * 1.0.3 - fixed data picture pages call
 * 2.0.0 - Updated the code to make it more light-weight less size
 * 2.5.0 - Fixed the ``.json()`` where the page array is ``undefined`` | added ``d.ts`` idk what that does but yeah you should see what kinda of function does
-* 2.5.2 - fixed on readme.md typos
+* 2.5.2-2.5.5 - added github repos :> correct my codes! or add more? | fixed on readme.md typos.
+Probably will stay here for few months until i get back to work

 This is my First self-made API please enjoy using it! crediting me will be an appreciation!